-- 6-6(B)(2)(a) The Historic Preservation Planner shall review the demolition permit application involving demolition within 5 45 days after receipt of the application in order to determine whether to recommend review and decision by the Landmarks Commission (LC).62 - 6-6(B)(2)(b) If the Historic Preservation Planner recommends demolition review by the LC, the LC shall notify the applicant and the Chief Building Official in writing within 5 15 days and conduct a public hearing within 60 days of receipt of the application at the next possible hearing date to decide whether a 120-day review period shall be invoked.
-63 - 6-6(B)(2)(c) After receiving notice of demolition review from the LC, the applicant shall provide public notice and schedule any meetings required by Table 6-1-1. - 6-6(B)(2)(d) Following a staff determination that the structure is subject to demolition review, no application involving demolition demolition permit may be issued approved prior to an LC hearing.
-If the Historic Preservation Planner does not notify the Chief Building Official within 5 15 calendar days of receipt of the application that the structure is subject to demolition review, the City may proceed to approve the application involving demolition issue the demolition permit.
-64 - 6-6(B)(2)(e) The purpose of the public hearing is for the LC to decide whether a 120-day demolition review period shall be invoked.
-In order to foster discussion and possible resolution of issues between the City and the applicant, the LC may postpone the issuance of its decision if agreed to in writing by the applicant. - 1.
-Upon a determination by the LC that the 120-day review period is to be invoked, the LC shall notify the Chief Building
+- 6-6(B)(2)(a) The Historic Preservation Planner shall review the application involving demolition within 5 days after receipt of the application in order to determine whether to recommend review and decision by the Landmarks Commission (LC). - 6-6(B)(2)(b) If the Historic Preservation Planner recommends demolition review by the LC, the LC shall notify the applicant and the Chief Building Official in writing within 5 days and conduct a public hearing at the next possible hearing date to decide whether a 120-day review period shall be invoked. - 6-6(B)(2)(c) After receiving notice of demolition review from the LC, the applicant shall provide public notice and schedule any meetings required by Table 6-1-1. - 6-6(B)(2)(d) Following a staff determination that the structure is subject to demolition review, no application involving demolition may Be approved prior to an LC hearing.
+If the Historic Preservation Planner does not notify the Chief Building Official within 5 calendar days of receipt of the application that the structure is subject to demolition review, the City may proceed to approve the application involving demolition. - 6-6(B)(2)(e) The purpose of the public hearing is for the LC to decide whether a 120-day demolition review period shall be invoked.
+In order to foster discussion and possible resolution of issues between the City and the applicant, the LC may postpone the issuance of its decision if agreed to in writing by the applicant. - Upon a determination by the LC that the 120-day review period is to be invoked, the LC shall notify the Chief Building Official and applicant in writing.
+No permit for demolition, new construction, or alterations on the premises shall be issued during the review period.
+If the LC does not notify the Chief Building Official in writing within 21 calendar days of the public hearing that the review period is to be invoked, the